MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/index.md

 After workloads are released and are in production, another common concern associated with hybrid and multicloud adoption surfacees.
 When organizations attempt to provide operations management support to workloads in new environments, they often have to quickly rethink their practices.
 Existing operations management platforms (including existing operations management policies and processes), were not built for these types of environments.
 To account for deviations in cloud environments, companies often end up with disparate operations tooling and operations practices, which multiplies the cost of operations by the number of cloud environments supported.

-## Next step: Minimize Hybrid and Multicloud concerns with unified operations
+## Next step: minimize hybrid and multicloud concerns with unified operations

 Understand the concept of unified operations before starting your hybrid and multicloud journey—consistent operations practices across all of your cloud environments with a common control plane can help to address many concerns regarding hybrid and multicloud strategies.